nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `DATE`

-* The date of a deadline or event.
+* The date associated with a deadline or event.
 * Date can be only be entered in one of these formats:
     * 23-11-2021
     * 23/11/2021